 I want to see Indian testers make more money than what they have been making.
 That’s precisely why I am writing this article for you all.

-To start in the journey, apply this heuristic: Question everything that - you hear, you see, you feel, you want to see, you want to hear, you want to feel, you don’t want to hear, you don’t want to feel and other things you think you missed.
+To start the journey, apply this heuristic: Question everything that – you hear, you see, you feel, you want to see, you want to hear, you want to feel, you don’t want to hear, you don’t want to feel and other things you think you missed.

 How to apply this heuristic?